Trahloc/midi-qol/Getting Started.md

 * libwrapper
 * socketlib

-## No longer required or supported.
+## No longer required or supported
 * Advanced Macros
 * ItemMacro